 Petitions are one such tool that have enabled this.
 A petition is a form of written request which appeals to a local or national authority to take action on a particular issue.
 This form of activism is a powerful way to mobilize a community.
 It's also relatively straightforward to execute (particularly with the help of a petition platform like Qomon!).
 In this article, we’ll be giving you our top tips for each step of the petition journey, from the drafting process to delivering it to your local council- let's act!

 STEP 1: Determining if a petition suits your cause

-- Petitions are powerful only if they can demonstrate that a lot of people care about a particular issue; if your cause is more niche or relevant to only a small number of people, a petition may not be the best form of activism for you.
+- Petitions are powerful only if they can demonstrate that a lot of people care about a particular issue.
+If your cause is more niche or relevant to only a small number of people, a petition may not be the best form of activism for you.

-STEP 2: Drafting your petition
+STEP 2: Determining the goals of your petition

 So you’ve decided to go with a petition to mobilize change- well done for making this decision!
 Now it’s time to draft your petition.
 In order to do this, keep in mind that:

-- When describing your proposed solution, be realistic about what can be achieved- a petition that is overly ambitious risks being unworkable in practice, and will consequently not be taken seriously.
+- When describing your proposed solution, be realistic about what can be achieved.
+A petition that is overly ambitious risks being unworkable in practice, and will consequently not be taken seriously.

 - Make sure that your petition is aimed at the correct public authority.
 For example, your local council can’t influence a national policy, so there’s no point in asking them to make the change!

 - When deciding who to target as your chosen public authority, it’s better to identify one specific individual or department who must address the problem, rather than vaguely calling upon the entire council or Government to rectify the issue.